carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 ```

-Now what we want is whenever there is any change happen in configmap `crd-config` the custom resource `first-cr` should get updated or restarted.
-To achive this we have to add annotation `kapp.k14s.io/versioned-explicit-ref` to the custom resource so that on every update in configmap `crd-config` kapp will make update to custom resource as well.
+Now what we want is whenever there is any change happen in ConfigMap `crd-config` the custom resource `first-cr` should get updated or restarted.
+To achieve this we have to add annotation `kapp.k14s.io/versioned-explicit-ref` to the custom resource so that on every update in ConfigMap `crd-config` kapp will make update to custom resource as well.

 After adding `kapp.k14s.io/versioned-explicit-ref` to custom resource `first-cr`, it will be something like:
 ```yaml